MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CleanCode/README.md

 ### Objects and data structures

 ```
-Abstract data through an interface; do not allow other function to know how you store your data.
+Abstract data through an interface and getters/setters; do not allow other function to know how you store your data.
 Data structures expose data and have no functions.
 Objects hide data and expose it through functions.
 Data structures and objects are polar opposites.
-Procedural code makes adding functionality easy; OO code makes adding new classes (data) easy.
+Procedural code makes adding functionality easy, but adding new data structures to use them is hard.
-Procedural code makes adding new data structures hard; OO code makes adding new functions hard.
+OO code makes adding new classes and reusing functions easy, but makes adding and overriding a new functions in every single previous class hard.
 Avoid hybrids; they are the worst of both procedural and OO worlds.
 Follow the Law of Demeter; function f of class C should only call functions of: C, objects that are instance variables of C and objects created by or passed to f.
-Data transfer objects (DTO, no functions), beans (only getters and setters) and active records (beans with some other functions).
+Treat all of the following as data structures; do not put business rules into them: Data transfer objects (no functions), Beans (only getters and setters) and Active Records (beans with some other functions)
-Treat all of the above like data structures; do not put business rules into them.
 ```

 ### Error handling